 As an administrator, you can define a geographical boundary from the back-end of the application and trigger proximity-specific alerts when customers enter the pre-defined venue or area.

 These surveys can be activated and deactivated depending on your need.
 You can even tag locations as customers move around a specific area/region.

 Real World Examples

 A major sporting organization used TolunaMobile™ Diary app (App by Toluna, a leading market research panel technology provider) to conduct real-time polling for gauging audience’s interest and preference in the midst of a sporting event’s interval time.

 A food outlet conducted a similar survey to gather menu board feedback from customers once they are in-store.
 Customers could comment on their offerings, all in real-time and even upload photos for validating menu presentation and pricing.

 Tips for success

 Implementing geo-fencing based mobile surveys can be tricky.
 Keep in mind these points before planning such surveys.

-> Don’t forget to reward your customers for their valuable time.
-Give reward points or similar other incentive for participation.
+- Don’t forget to reward your customers for their valuable time.
+Give reward points or similar another incentive for participation.